 Purpose and Procedures

-1.1 This Base Sales Contract "the Contract" establishes mutually agreed and legally binding terms governing purchases, sales and/or exchanges of natural gas between Smurfit-Stone Container Corporation (“BUYER”) and Enron Capital & Trade (hereinafter referred to as “SELLER”) made during the period this Base Sales Contract is in effect.
+1.1 This Base Sales Contract "the Contract" establishes mutually agreed and legally binding terms governing purchases, sales and/or exchanges of natural gas between Smurfit-Stone Container Corporation (“BUYER”) and Enron North America Corp. (hereinafter referred to as “SELLER”) made during the period this Base Sales Contract is in effect.

 1.2 The terms and conditions incorporated in this Base Sales Contract are intended to facilitate the entering into by BUYER and SELLER of a variety of types of transactions with specific pertinent terms and durations.
 The terms of this Base Sales Contract shall, unless specifically agreed otherwise, apply to and be incorporated in transaction-specific contracts ("Term Contracts") between the parties.
-Each Term Contract will consist of (i) this Base Sales Contract, and (ii) written, transaction-specific provisions contained in a "Short Form," (iii) and any additional terms that may be specifically incorporated by the Telecopy Confirmation.
+Each Term Contract will consist of (i) this Base Sales Contract, and (ii) transaction-specific provisions contained in a "Short Form and Telecopy Confirmation."
 The types of transactions covered by this Base Sales Contract will be designated on transaction-specific Short Forms and Telecopy Confirmations, and may include (i) Best-Efforts transactions. (ii) EFP (exchange of futures for physicals) transactions, and (iii) Firm transactions.